 Assessment comprises examinations, tests, quizzes, presentations, folios, reports, essays, research projects and case study analysis.

-For details of credit points, learning outcomes, weekly contact hours, assessment and pre-requisites, download the Master of Professional Accounting subject summary (Word - 55kb)
+For details of credit points, learning outcomes, weekly contact hours, assessments, pre-requesites and co-requisites, download the Master of Professional Accounting subject summary Word - 96kb)

 Applicants with Higher Education Study

 - Your entire academic record will be considered.

 - Applications will be assessed on a case-by-case basis.
 You must demonstrate your preparedness, aptitude and ability to cope with formal post-graduate study at this qualification level.
 Students who have previously undertaken a degree with a specialisation in Accounting will not be eligible for the Master of Professional Accounting, or the nested Graduate Diploma in Accounting.